Lower vs. Upper Eyelid Lift, Which is Better?

 Upper Eyelid Surgery

-The number one characteristic that reveals you can benefit from an upper eyelid lift is a heavy or hooded appearance to your eyes.
+The number one characteristic that reveals you can benefit from an upper eyelid lift is a heavy or hooded appearance to your eyes, often caused by redundant upper eyelid skin.
 This is distinct from a heavy brow, which appears when the forehead skin sags and the brows create a furrow at the top of the nose.

 Two things to look out for include whether you’re finding it difficult to apply makeup to just your upper eyelids – it might be rubbing off on other parts of the skin in the area – or if it looks like your eyes are getting smaller.
 In severe cases where upper blepharoplasty is used, people begin to lose their peripheral vision due to skin obscuring their vision.